 "When I found out, I kept crying and crying," she said.
 "At that point, I was afraid to reach out to anyone."

 "I have concerns about your ability to successfully manage living in a residence hall," read the letter, which was signed by a Resident Life community director.
-Barrett received the message at about 4:30 a.m., about three hours before being discharged from the hospital.
+Barrett received the message at about 4:30 a.m., roughly three hours before being discharged from the hospital.

 Any on-campus student who goes to the hospital for mental health-related reasons receives the letter, said Tracy Kiras, a Resident Life spokeswoman.
 She said the protocol is in place to ensure that returning students do not present a threat to themselves or others.